MicrosoftDocs/biztalk-docs/biztalk/core/how-to-set-jd-edwards-oneworld-transport-properties.md

 2. To use Single Sign-On (SSO), select **Yes** in the **Use SSO**.

-     For more information about how to set up SSO, see [Using Single Sign-On](../core/using-single-sign-on3.md).
+     For more information about how to set up SSO, see [Security in the adapter](../core/security-in-biztalk-adapter-for-jd-edwards-oneworld.md)

 3. Select an affiliate application in the list.